 Tips when buying

 - Use our reliability results when buying - a bargain isn't a bargain if you're likely to be paying for a lot of repairs.

 - Ask about the servicing arrangements - if something goes wrong, will you have to transport the product to get it repaired or will this be organised by the manufacturer?

 - If you're buying a product that is manufactured overseas, make sure the brand has parts that are available and/or easy to access in Australia.

-- As soon as you bring a new appliance home, staple the docket, warranty and manual together and put them in an "appliance file".
+- As soon as you bring a new product home, staple the docket, warranty and manual together and put them in an "product file".

-- If you're buying an appliance second hand, find out first if the brand is still available.
+- If you're buying a product second hand, find out first if the brand is still available.
 If you purchase a brand that's no longer available (for example Kleenmaid) parts may be difficult to find if it breaks down.

 At CHOICE we often receive comments regarding poor after-sales service.
 In some of our surveys, where appropriate, we listed poor after-sales service as a reason for why a respondent wouldn’t buy a brand again.
 Although this wasn’t a top-of-the-list reason for any brand, each product category did see a percentage of people listing it as a reason to not buy a particular brand again.

 | Fridges (424)